Code standard

 where <Copyright holder 1>, <Copyright holder 2>, etc. are replaced by the copyright holder.

-This file header shall be followed by a brief Doxygen documentation, containing at least @file
+This file header shall be followed by a brief Doxygen documentation, containing at least @file, @brief, and @author.

 In addition, include header guards identical to the filename, replacing dots by underscores.